 Band 6900 P.E.
 Substitution Band credit Placement in the band program is by audition.
-Credit: 1 Public performance is an integral part of the band experience.
-Requirements will include afterschool/before- school rehearsals and performances as the development of fundamental performance skills is emphasized.
+Grade Level Recommendation: 9-12 Credit: 1 Public performance is an integral part of the band experience.
+Requirements will include after- school/before- school rehearsals and performances as the development of fundamental performance skills is emphasized.
 Students in the marching band rehearse 6-8 hours per calendar week beginning the first week of school until the final marching contest of the season usually around the beginning of November.
 Summer marching rehearsals begin in late July or August 1 depending on the needs of the band program and the school calendar.
 Freshman marching training sessions are sometimes held in May/June.
 Marching band students attend all varsity football games including playoff games.
 Marching rehearsal requirements for playoff games are significantly reduced to 1 or 2 hours per week.
 Members of competition marching bands participate in 3-5 marching contests as well as Saturdays in September and October.
-Marching bands may advance to the UIL Area and State Marching Championships.
+Marching Championships.
 Note: Students may receive a physical education substitution credit for the fall semester of marching band not to exceed one full credit.
-Concert Band I 7703 Grade Level Recommendation: 9 - 12 Credit: 1 Concert Band II 7713 Concert Band III 7723 Wind Ensemble, Symphonic, and Concert Band - selection into any of these groups is by audition.
+Concert Band I 7703 Grade Level Recommendation: 9-12 Concert Band II 7713 Credit: 1 Concert Band III 7723 Wind Ensemble, Symphonic, and Concert Band - selection into any of these groups is by audition.
 Concert Band IV 7733W These groups, at varying levels, will participate in the Symphonic Band I 7783 Placement is by UIL Marching Contest, Solo and Ensemble Contest, and Concert and Sightreading Evaluation.
-Members in Symphonic Band II 7793 audition for the advanced these groups will have one or more section rehearsal and may have Symphonic Band III 7803 instrumental an assigned hearing time outside of the school day for Symphonic Band IV 7813W student. grading purposes.
+Members in Symphonic Band II 7793 audition for the advanced these groups will have one or more section rehearsal and may have Symphonic Band III 7803 instrumental will have one or more section rehearsal and may have an assigned hearing time outside of the school day for Symphonic Band IV 7813W student. grading purposes.
 These groups will give a variety of performances.
 For UIL purposes, these groups will be Wind Ensemble I 7855 listed as the Non-Varsity and Sub non-varsity bands.
 Wind Ensemble II 7856 Participation in the marching band is an expectation of this class.
-Members of competition marching bands Wind Ensemble III 7857 participate in 3-5 marching contests as well as Saturdays in September and October.
-Wind Ensemble IV 7858W
+Members of competition marching bands Wind Ensemble III 7857 participate in 3-5 marching contests as well as Wind Ensemble IV 7858W Saturdays in September and October.